 The ginger flavour is quite mild so I might up that next time.
 Be sure to season the chicken well with salt and white pepper.
 White pepper is definitely better in this recipe than black.

 Don’t be alarmed at the amount of liquid.
-Half of this will cook off and you will be left with the most delicious marmalade –like gravy that you will wish you had more of.
-Decant this into a jug and serve alongside the roast chicken.
-The roasted orange wedges are absolutely delicious eaten with the chicken and will pair well the best duck fat roasted potatoes and steamed tender stem broccoli or green beans.
+Half of this will cook off and you will be left with the most delicious marmalade–like gravy that you will wish you had more of.
+Decant this into a jug and serve it alongside the roast chicken.
+The roasted orange wedges are absolutely delicious and eaten with the chicken and will pair well with the best duck fat roasted potatoes and steamed tender stem broccoli or green beans.

 Recipe – serves 4